Bridging the micro-Hz gravitational wave gap via Doppler tracking with the Uranus Orbiter and Probe Mission: Massive black hole binaries, early universe signals and ultra-light dark matter: Detection forecast for Black Hole binaries

 We can now establish the number of detectable sources of gravitational radiation by integrating the differential SMBH merger rate.
 We define an SNR threshold $C$ and count all SMBH binaries that exceed it:

-where $\Theta$ is a Heaviside function, and we distribute all binaries in frequency bins according to their residence times $\dot{f}_{\rm{GW}}^{-1}$.
-Here it is necessary to make two additional simplifications.
+where $\Theta$ is a Heaviside function, and we distribute all binaries in frequency bins according to their residence times $\dot{f}_{\scriptscriptstyle\rm{GW}}^{-1}$ {where $f_{\rm GW}$ is the GW frequency in the observer's frame}.
+It is necessary to make two additional simplifications.
 Firstly, we model the occupation fraction $P_{\rm occ}$ as an unspecified constant.
-For massive black holes $M > 10^{7} M_{\odot}$, simulations \citep{2018ricarte} and observations of AGN \citep{2019MNRAS.487..275G} show that the occupation fraction $P_{\rm occ}$ is a fraction of order unity.
-Secondly, we also neglect the effect of time delays between the halo merger and the BH merger, as they typically only amount to $10^8$--$10^9\,\rm year$ for the mass range we are considering \citep{2015ApJ...810...49V,2017ApJ...840...31D}.
-This simplification is justified a posteriori, given that tracking will only ever be sensitive to binaries at $z \lesssim 1$ for realistic populations, where a delay of 10$^9$ years at most corresponds to a small redshift shift $\Delta z_{\rm{del}} \sim 0.3$.
+For massive black holes $M > 10^{7} M_{\odot}$, simulations~\citep{2018ricarte} and observations of AGN~\citep{2019MNRAS.487..275G} show that the occupation fraction $P_{\rm occ}$ is a fraction of order unity.
+Secondly, we also neglect the effect of time delays between the halo merger and the BH merger, as they typically only amount to $10^8$--$10^9\,\rm years$ for the mass range we are considering~\citep{2015ApJ...810...49V,2017ApJ...840...31D}.
+This simplification is justified a posteriori, given that tracking will only ever be sensitive to binaries at $z \lesssim 1$ for realistic populations,\footnote{The seeming discrepancy with the detection horizon in Fig.~\ref{fig:Sens_water} derives from the detectability of monochromatic sources vs. the hypothetical chirping sources drawn for consistent comparison between bands in Fig.~\ref{fig:Sens_water}.} where a delay of 10$^9$ years at most corresponds to a small redshift shift $\Delta z_{\rm{del}} \sim 0.3$.